Cray-HPE/docs-csm/operations/iscsi_sbps/HSM_groups_iscsi.md

 All playbooks completed successfully
 ```

 Note:- This indicates that iSCSI SBPS node personalisation playbooks have been applied on
-selected nodes and iSCSI SBPS enabled.
+selected nodes and iSCSI SBPS is enabled.